Disney Channel (Latin America): History

 On November 1, 2009, Disney Channel launched its fifth feed, the Pacific feed, aimed at Chile, Peru, Ecuador and Bolivia and employed the Chilean time zone.
 In that same date, the network renewed schedules, idents and promos in all of its feeds.
 On August 20, 2010, a new logo was introduced.
 On December 2, 2012, Disney Channel Latin America launched its own HD channel, simulcasting the Central feed.

-On July 28, 2014, Disney Channel rebranded its graphical package with the new look unveiled in Germany on January 17, 2014, and in the US on May 23, 2014.
+On July 28, 2014, Disney Channel rebranded its graphical package with the new graphical branding Glass unveiled in Germany on January 17, 2014, and in the US on May 23, 2014.

 In 2016, Disney Channel HD turns into an independent channel with its own schedules, with promos now using three time zones (Mexico, Colombia and Argentina times).

+On June 9, 2017, the channel rebranded its graphic identity, with a very characteristic design of the communities united by social media, three months after the US version.

-However, in 2019, all feeds launch their HD simulcasts, with the original HD channel turning into a high-definition simulcast of the Central feed again.
+On July 29, 2019, the channel rebranded its opening graphics, similar to those of the US version, but the promos remained in the previous style.
+In the same year, all feeds launch their HD simulcasts, with the original HD channel turning into a high-definition simulcast of the Central feed again.

-On May 1, 2021, the South +1 signal ceases its transmissions at 6:00 am, and is replaced by the original South signal in Chile, Bolivia, Peru and Ecuador without delay.
-Argentina continues to be the head of the South signal and the programming continues to be broadcast based on its time zone, but the times shown on the screen correspond to those of Argentina and Chile.
+On October 30, 2020, exactly fifteen months after the previous rebrand, the channel rebranded its graphics and typography with the graphical branding Geometric Shapes, disengaging from the US version, which has a more minimalist and striking graphical branding designed by Flopicco and features a new announcer.
+The on-screen logo was even smaller and haved a variant with a black background.

-On April 1, 2022 Its sister channel Disney XD was shut down in the region; as well as Disney Junior in Brazil, all in favor for the streaming service Disney+.
+On April 1, 2022, its sister channel Disney XD was shut down in the region; as well as Disney Jr. in Brazil, due to the company's restructuring policy.

+On December 2, 2024, The Walt Disney Company announced that Disney Channel would end in Brazil along with its sister channels (except for its ESPN channels) on February 28, 2025.
+In Hispanic America, the channel will continue to operate like Disney Jr. since its closure of operations in Brazil in 2022, because in Hispanic America the channel it is one of the most popular on pay TV (for example, in Mexico it is the leader in audience), that added to the facts that Hispanic America has a high penetration of pay TV and the Hispanic American market being less reliant on cord-cutting than Brazil, following the example of the Portuguese channel which will continue to operate despite the closure of the Spanish channel.